GR-GJ-M-N/GraphicsPractical3/GraphicsPractical3/readme.txt

 d
 E3, E5 and E6 work
-E2 didn't work, partially because of some software issues, and is thus not included M5 kind of works?
+E2 didn't work, partially because of some software issues, and is thus not included M5 kind of works a bit

-We implemented the effects in Effect1.fx and moved part of the code from each assignment to Scene.cs to make the switching possible and the whole code less of a mess
+We implemented the effects in Effect1.fx and moved part of the code from each task to Scene.cs to make the switching possible and the whole code less of a mess
+Besides cycling through the tasks, you can move the camera with W and S, rotate the object with A and D and move the object by moving the mouse

 OH NO!
 IF YOU READ THIS WE MAY HAVE FORGOTTEN TO DO THE CLEANUP